-Staff working closely with the Manuscripts Collection take an active role in the New Zealand and pacific studies research community.
+Manuscripts staff take an active role in the New Zealand and pacific studies research community.
 This active role enables the Library to be more informed about identifying the records of today that can be useful for researchers of tomorrow.

-Priority areas will be targeted from time to time to address gaps in the Library’s collections and New Zealand’s documentary heritage, so that future researcher needs are more likely to be addressed by the Library’s collections.
+Priority areas will be targeted to address gaps in the Library’s collections and New Zealand’s documentary heritage, so that future researcher needs are more likely to be addressed by the Library’s collections.

-The Library will be collecting an increasing amount of born digital manuscripts and archives to support future research needs of New Zealanders.
+The Library actively collects an increasing amount of born digital manuscripts and archives to support future research needs of New Zealanders.

 The Library welcomes and encourages dialogue with any part of the research community regarding the collection of manuscripts and archives that support an existing or identified future research need.